How We Handle Your Data

 We use the personal data we collect to:

-• Improve our website — analytics data helps us understand which content is most useful and how visitors navigate the site
+- Improve our website — our first-party analytics signal helps us understand which content is most useful and how visitors navigate the site

-• Deliver your diagnostic results — when you complete the Trans Inclusion Impact Diagnostic, we use your responses to generate a personalised PDF report, calculate your scores across 5 governance domains, and deliver your report by email
+- Deliver your diagnostic results — when you complete the Trans Inclusion Impact Diagnostic, we use your responses to generate a personalised report, calculate your scores across 5 governance domains, and deliver your report by email

 4. Legal Basis for Processing